 Both The Emperor and Darth Vader offer Luke the chance to rule the universe, but he doesn’t give in to temptation.
 It is Luke’s humility that leads him to success where Anakin Skywalker / Darth Vader failed.

-Humility is one of the twenty-four character strengths that lead to positive, happy and successful lives.
+Humility is one of the twenty-four character strengths in Positive Psychology that lead to positive, happy and successful lives.
 Get past your ego, and you’re set for success.

 5: Not believing?
 That is why you fail.